 Importance of DRM Technology?

-Stealing and copying someone else work and ideas has been long here.
+Stealing and copying someone else’s work and ideas has been long here.
 However, with technological advancements, digital piracy is sharply rising.
-Sensitive company documents, video footage, multimedia content every second gets remixed, reused and republished.
+Sensitive company documents, video footage, and multimedia content is every second getting remixed, reused, and republished.
 Anyone having an internet connection can access these files.
 Consequently, these digital assets need proper protection.
-With DRM technology, access to these resources gets restricted, and no one can do whatever they want to the intellectual properties and media files.
+With DRM, access to these resources gets restricted, and no one can do whatever they want to the intellectual properties and media files.

 What is DRM Technology & what does Digital Rights Management protected Video mean?

 DRM Protected refers to a file that has applied DRM controls to restrict copying, editing or unauthorized content distribution.
 This includes encryption to prevent unauthorized access and license control for authorizing permissions and access.
 Here is an example for better understanding.
 The Apple iTunes Music Store uses DRM solution to restrict the number of devices on which songs are played.
 The downloaded music files contain the data about purchase and usage activity.
 Unauthorized devices cannot play the songs.
 Before installing Microsoft Windows or office software, users must agree to the user license and input the key.
 A wide range of businesses and professionals are using DRM technology to protect their documents, files, contracts to even employee data.